Statistics

 Boyce has won two major British awards for children's books, the 2004 Carnegie Medal for Millions, which originated as a film script, and the 2012 Guardian Prize for The Unforgotten Coat, which was commissioned by a charity.

-Nicholas Witchell will be 71 - credited as Himself in Voyage of the Damned
+Nicholas Witchell was 71 - credited as Himself in Voyage of the Damned

 Nicholas Witchell is an English journalist.
 He is the current diplomatic and royal correspondent for BBC News.
 Previously he was a newscaster.